 Analysis plan: Each variable described above will be measured before and after the 12-wks

-taurine supplementation.
-To test the study hypotheses, repeated measures analysis of
+time period.
+To test the study hypotheses, repeated measures analysis of variance will be

-variance will be used to examine differences over time (SPSS).
-Sex, gender, and symptom
+used to examine differences over time (SPSS).
+Sex, gender, and symptom duration will be

 Dietary Supplement: Taurine supplementation